Imagine enjoying a warm summer evening on the beach with friends or family gathered around a cozy campfire or enjoying a delicious Cape Cod clambake.

 Address: 297 Shore Road, Chatham, MA 02633

-Description: fresh local seafood and vegetables from the Inn’s farm, steamed in the traditional way over hot rocks at The Beach House Grill at the Chatham Bars Inn.
-The dinner is on the pricey side, but worth it for the delicious pit-style clambake, the view, and the experience.
-The inn’s permanent clambake pit was dug with an excavator and contains two tons of fieldstone!
+Description: fresh local seafood and vegetables from the inn’s farm, steamed traditionally over hot rocks at The Beach House Grill at the Chatham Bars Inn.
+The dinner is on the pricey side but worth it for the delicious pit-style clambake, the view, and the experience.
+The inn’s permanent clambake pit was dug with an excavator and contained two tons of fieldstone!